ORX reporting standards:

 ORX continues to lead the way in setting the reporting standards by which the industry views operational risk events.
 By bringing together a wealth of knowledge and experience from our community of members, we are able to produce high-quality operational risk reporting standards for both the banking and insurance industry.

-Our standards ensure our members receive data of a comparible standard and in an agreed format, but many other financial firms also benefit from using them to support their operational risk event collection and reporting practices.
+Our standards ensure our members receive data of a comparable standard and in an agreed format, but many other financial firms also benefit from using them to support their operational risk event collection and reporting practices.

 About the reporting standards

 Both sets of standards are maintained in collaboration with our Definitions Working Groups.
-They are continually updated to reflect contemporary issues, and to meet the reporting requirements of our members in an ever-changing landscape.
+They are continually updated to reflect contemporary issues and to meet the reporting requirements of our members in an ever-changing landscape.

 The current edition of the banking operational risk reporting standards (B-ORRS) was approved by the ORX Board in 2016.
 We've just released a revision to this edition, which outlines new reporting requirements for tax events (see section 3.2.4).

 The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.